Collection No 1

 As I continue to evolve my craft as a systems thinker and ecosystem designer, I have made a promise to myself: to consider human patterns and their impact on both social and natural environments, and to design solutions across multiple value types that are additive to the bottom line, as well as our natural environment and our collective experience on our planet.

-Agnes is a strategist a frog.
-Fascinated by large ecosystems and inspired by principles within nature, Agnes aims to work with clients on solutions that foster a respect for the customer, community, and the planet.
+Agnes is a Senior Strategist at frog San Francisco.
+Fascinated by human behavior, large ecosystems and inspired by principles within nature, Agnes works with clients to build businesses that foster a respect for the customer, community and the planet.